 General Wong began her career with the County of Los Angeles in 2001 as the Quality Improvement Manager for the Department of Mental Health.
 She promoted to the Chief Executive Office in 2002 as the Executive Director.

 Click link to read more about Brig.
 General Wong: http://mva.lacounty.gov/director-ruth-wong/

-Operation Confidence is honored to have Navy Admiral Sandy Brown as keynote speaker to kick off Meet & Greet gathering in support of the "Proud To Be A Veteran" Carnival Cruise event on Friday, May 18, 2018.
+Operation Confidence is honored to have had Navy Rear Admiral Sandy Adams (Ret) as keynote speaker at the Meet & Greet Reception at The City Club on Wednesday , February 28, 2018, from 6:00 to 8:00 P.M .
+The reception will kick off Operation Confidence "Proud Be To Be A Veteran" 3-Day cruise to Baja, Mexico on Friday, May 28, 2018 aboard The Carnival Cruise event on Friday, May 18, 2018.

 Her first flag officer assignment was as deputy commander, Navy Region Midwest.